jbflores95/osticket-prereqs/README.md

 </p>
 <p>
 Before starting this project, we must create a VM in Azure.
-Using RDP( Remote Desktop Protocol) log in to the VM. ( will put link after I finish this project)
+Using RDP( Remote Desktop Protocol) log in to the VM.
+Link under List of Prerequisites.
 </p>
 Next, we take the osTicket Installation Files and copy and paste them into the VM browser.
 Download and open the file.
 <br />